Sony Michel Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- In his only career matchup against the 49ers, Michel notched 20 rushing yards, 56.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchup against the 49ers, Michel put up 20 rushing yards, 56.5 fewer yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that game against the 49ers.
+- The 49ers have the NFL's ninth-ranked defense against the run, surrendering 106.0 yards per game.

-- In terms of defending against the run, the 49ers are ninth in the league, allowing 106 yards per game.
+- This season the 49ers have conceded 17 rushing TDs.
+They are ranked 23rd in the league in that category.

 Recent Performances